“After living abroad it was hard to go back to the ‘old’ Italian ways.”

 I always felt different.
 I didn’t want to follow the usual pattern, I believed that it was not my destiny.
 I left everything and came to the US, alone, in 1980.
 I wanted to test myself in a new country, new culture, new language.
 I arrived in New Haven in December, I had a friend of a friend there.
 I had studied English and French, but American English was so different.
 In New Haven, I went to an ESL school for several months, then I moved to New York City.
 After staying in the US for nine months I went back to Rome to work.

 I came to the US to see if I could handle it; it was a right of passage for me.
-After living abroad it was hard to go back to the “old” Italian ways; I couldn’t stay there anymore.
-So this time I was leaving for good.
-I left my apartment in Rome, my boyfriend, my cat, my family, my friends, and I moved to San Francisco where I lived for four years.
-My second day there I found a job at Café Puccini, and then I started taking classes at UC Berkley Extension and then at California College of Art and Craft.
-I came with a tourist visa and didn’t leave—so I was illegal.
-I couldn’t leave and come back.
+After living abroad it was hard to go back to the “old” Italian ways; I couldn’t stay there.
+So I left my apartment in Rome, my boyfriend, my cat, my family, my friends, and I went to San Francisco where I started taking classes at UC Berkley Extension and then at California College of Art and Craft.

 Giovanni was in Philadelphia.
 He introduced me to his friend, a musician.
 We got married and had a son; we are divorced now.
 We lived in Wayne, and in Center City.
 When my son started school I applied to PAFA (Pennsylvania Academy of Fine Arts).
 Finally, after all those years, I was able to go to an art school!
 I graduated in 2001.
 The Academy traditional method of teaching reminded me of Italy: the building, the sculptures in the cast hall were familiar to me.
 It was a way to connect to my background.
 It took me almost 40 years to do what I really wanted to do.
 I’ve done things here that I would not have been able to do in Italy.